fffej/katacoda-scenarios/learn-bash/file-commands.md

+# Linux file system

 In Linux, the file system consists of a single file system, all accessible via `/`.

-## Listing the directory

 The `ls` command is used to list the contents.
 Let's list the root directory.